Justcarey13/Justcarey13.github.io/about.markdown

 permalink: /about/
 ---

-Hi my name is Carey, I am penultimate year Computer Science student at UNSW.
+Hi my name is Carey, I am second year Computer Science student at UNSW.
 I love solving problems, developing new skills and enjoying working as a team.

 This is my personal website.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)